cloudogu/makefiles/README.md

 This module enables you to build a debian package from the local contents.
 The `package` target will compile the binary and create a .deb file which holds the contents in the `deb` folder and the binary.
 The module also enables you to build a debian package without compiling, using the `debian` target.

+Include only one of the files: package-debian.mk OR package-tar.mk

+### package-tar.mk

+This module lets you use the `package` target to pack a .tar archive.

+Include only one of the files: package-debian.mk OR package-tar.mk

 ### digital-signature.mk